-Learn to define, track, evaluate and optimize websites and other digital offerings to improve visitor conversion goals.
+Interpret and apply the behavioural data often examined in analytical tool reports to evaluate and optimize websites and other digital offerings.
+Explore the concept of personas and how they can be used to illuminate visitor behaviour and help you design strategies for visitor retention.
 Examine information architecture and navigation, content structure, internal page and link strategy, and the optimization of internal website search engines.
 This course includes a PDF version of The Big Book of Key Performance Indicators by Eric T. Peterson.

 Note: We recommend taking Introduction to Web Analytics (IV201) prior to this course.

 - Visitor activity analysis including visitor departure and path analysis

 - Strategies to improve shopping cart abandonment rates